Driving Into Darkness

 Experts have agreed that opening the window, turning up your music or talking to a passenger are not fail-safe methods for staying awake and alert.
 They may offer short-term reprise but fatigue will soon creep back in.
 So, what are the real solutions?

-The full article can be found in Pro Mobile Issue 72, Pages 34-38.
+The full review can be found in Pro Mobile Issue 72, Pages 34-38.